nodejs/TSC/Nodejs-Funding-Sources.md

-# Node.js GitHub sponsors
+# Node.js Funding Sources

-The project has enabled GitHub sponsors in order to to accept sponsorships.
-Currently there is only a single one time tier which is called "sponsor" and one monthly tier which is called "monthly-sponsor" with no specific rewards.
+The project has enabled GitHub sponsors and an Open Collective in order to to accept sponsorships.

 The funds are to be used for specific efforts as decided by the TSC and documented on this page.

 ## Account details

-The account is manged by the TSC.
-The user id and password are shared with TSC members through 1password.
+The accounts are manged by the TSC.
+The user ids and passwords are shared with TSC members through 1password.
 All payments for sponsorships received will be made to the OpenJS Foundation who has agreed to manage the funds that are received on behalf of the project.